webmanager2009/webmanager20091/README.md

 Implement calculator program.
 Calculator must perform operations:
 - addition, subtraction, multiplication, division, exponentiation.
 <div>When performing division, enter a check for 0.</div>
-<div>If the second argument is 0, you need to throw java.lang.IllegalStateException.</div>
+<div>If the second argument is 0, it is necessary to throw java.lang.IllegalStateException.</div>

 ---
 # Task № 2